jotaen/coding-dojo/README.md

 ##### [The discount campaign](discount-campaign)

-A skateboard shop owner does his math before launching a discount campaign for students.
-Can you help him without using a single control statement?
+A skateboard shop owner does her math before launching a discount campaign for students.
+Can you help her without using a single control flow statement?

 - **Subject:** Data analysis
 - **Issue:** Functional programming